OpenGammaProject/Mini-SiD/README.md

 Hardware design has been done with [EasyEDA](https://easyeda.com/) and all the needed files for you to import the project as well as the schematic can be found in the `hardware` folder.
 There is also a Gerber file available for you to go directly to the PCB manufacturing step.

 --> For quick access and purchase of all the parts (PCB and BOM) you can use [Kitspace](https://kitspace.org/boards/github.com/Open-Gamma-Project/Mini-SiD/).
 In addition, you'll also need to buy a SiPM (e.g. the MICROFC-60035-SMT-TR1) at a distributor of your choice.
+You'll also need a scintillator crystal of course.
+The MicroFC SiPM works best with NaI(Tl) scintillators.

 <p align="center">
   <img alt="Front side rendering of the PCB" title="Front side rendering of the PCB" src="docs/pcb_front.png">